FatherShawn/SDK-Coveo-Push-PHP/README.md

-# Coveo Push API SDK for Python
+# Coveo Push API SDK for PHP

-The Coveo Push API SDK for Python is meant to help you use the [Coveo Push API](https://docs.coveo.com/en/68/cloud-v2-developers/push-api) when coding in Python.
+The Coveo Push API SDK for PHP is meant to help you use the [Coveo Push API](https://docs.coveo.com/en/68/cloud-v2-developers/push-api) when coding in PHP.

 This SDK includes the following features: